What are Powder Skis? The Specifications that Define Storm Chaser Skis

 The specifications for a powder ski also should be adjusted depending on the depth of the powder snow conditions.
 For skiers on the East Coast and New England, 95 mm to 105 mm is the range that performs for both the famously variable snowpack and the deep days.
 For these skiers, a good powder ski is one that will float on first tracks as well as push through tracked out and choppy end of the day conditions.
 The MSP 99, MSP CC (women's specific), and RAVEN are perfectly suited for these skiers.

-Best Powder Skis for Deep Snow
+Best Skis for Deep Powder

 For skiers in places such as the Rockies, Pacific Northwest, British Columbia, or Japan, the suggested skis get even wider underfoot and more rockered in the tip and tail.
 Skis such as the InThayne (117mm underfoot) and Renegade (122mm underfoot) provide epic powder performance in the deep conditions these regions are known for.
 It's no coincidence that the InThayne is Thanye Rich's promodel ski and the Renegade is Eric Hjorleifson's promodel powder ski.
 These two professional powder skiers are some of the best in the world and their ski shape designs are infamous within the ski world.
 When the big storms deliver, these are the skis you want to be clicking into.